 Investing fees are not always easy to spot.
 Mainly because Wall Street has done a good job burying these fees in the small print of hundreds of pages of the prospectus.
 If they fully disclosed their compensation, investors would balk.
-Therefore, this post will explain some of the hidden fees that investors don’t always see including transaction fees (commissions), internal expense ratios, trading costs, and believe it or not, taxes.
+Therefore, this post will explain some hidden fees that investors don’t always see, including transaction fees (commissions), internal expense ratios, trading costs, and, believe it or not, taxes.

 Internal Expense Ratios

 Trading Costs are costs that mutual funds and separately managed account managers pay in the form of brokerage transaction fees.
 You pay these fees from interest or capital gains within the fund.
 It is almost impossible to get detailed information about the costs of these transactions.
 An article in the Journal of Finance (August 2000) found that the average aggregate mutual fund costs were 0.8% a year.
-This cost is from active managers employing stock picking in their investment style causing high turnover.
+This cost is from active managers employing stock picking in their investment style, causing high turnover.
 Index funds had an average transactional cost of 0.07% over the same period.
-Therefore, that 3/4 of a percent goes in your pocket using index funds.
+Therefore, the extra 0.75% goes into your pocket using index funds.

 You can also use tax-managed strategies to minimize federal taxes on capital gains and dividends, along with tax loss harvesting strategies to further reduce the amount of taxes paid.
 For more on how you can benefit from tax deferral, look for my post on Advanced Tax Deferral.